aesara-devs/aesara/doc/dev_start_guide.rst

 ---------------------

-To update your library to the latest revision, you should have a local branch that tracks central/master.
+To update your library to the latest revision, you should have a local branch that tracks ``origin/main``.
 You can add one (named "trunk" here) with:

 .. code-block:: bash

-    git fetch central
+    git fetch origin
-    git branch trunk central/master
+    git branch trunk origin/main

 Once you have such a branch, in order to update it, do: